What is Open Access?

 Copyright and licensing

-Under a traditional publishing agreement, publishers often require authors to assign copyright to them.
+Under a traditional publishing agreement, publishers often require authors to assign copyright to them through agreements they sign when their article is accepted for publication.
+(Authors should keep copies of all such agreements for their own future reference).
 This means that they own the rights to the published article and the author may need to acquire permission to reuse and distribute their own work.

 In Open Access publishing Creative Commons (CC) licences are applied.
 These allow for the work to be reused, without seeking specific permission from the rights holder, providing the use complies with the terms set out in the licence.
 For CC-licensed outputs, copyright usually remains with the author under a Licence to Publish.

 The Creative Commons Attribution licence (CC BY) is the most open licence and allows content to be reused for any purpose, as long as the author is attributed.
-This is the licence preferred by many research funders, including the UK Research Councils (UKRI) and The Wellcome Trust.
+Funders, such as the UKRI, and Wellcome Trust, require researchers to apply a Creative Commons by Attribution (CC-BY) licence to the article.
 The full range of licences can be found at About CC licences.

 Research outputs made available via the Green route can also be made available under the Creative Commons, for example Warwick authors can deposit their outputs to WRAP under CC licences.